polarfire-soc/polarfire-soc-buildroot-sdk/README.md

 ```

 ## Loading the Image onto the Target
-The instructions for the [eMMC on the Icicle Kit can be found here](#Preparing-the-eMMC-for-the-Icicle-Kit), for the [SD card on the Icicle Kit here](#Preparing-an-SD-Card-for-the-Icicle-Kit) and for the [the MPFS/LC-MPFS here](#Preparing-an-SD-Card-for-MPFS-or-LC-MPFS).
+The instructions for the [eMMC on the Icicle Kit can be found here](#Preparing-the-eMMC-for-the-Icicle-Kit), for the [SD card on the Icicle Kit here](#Preparing-an-SD-Card-for-the-Icicle-Kit) and for the [the MPFS here](#Preparing-an-SD-Card-for-MPFS).

 ### Preparing the eMMC for the Icicle Kit
 If the HSS is not present in eNVM, using the y-modem loader, transfer the HSS to eNVM on the Icicle kit.